Boeing now saying pilots need simulator training for 737 Max

 Boeing said Tuesday it is recommending that pilots receive training in a flight simulator before the grounded 737 Max returns to flying, a reversal of the company's long-held position that computer-based training alone was adequate.

-Boeing said the recommendation is based on changes to the plane, test results and a commitment to the safe return of the Max.
+The recommendation is based on changes to the plane, test results and a commitment to the safe return of the Max, Boeing said.

-The plane has been grounded worldwide since two crashes killed 346 people.
+The 737 Max has been grounded worldwide since last March after two crashes killed 346 people.

-"Boeing is recommending 737 MAX simulator training in addition to computer based training for all MAX pilots prior to return to service of the 737 MAX," the company said in a statement.
+Boeing's interim CEO, Greg Smith, said in a statement that Boeing decided to recommend simulator training because of the importance to Boeing of gaining public and airline confidence in the Max.

-The final decision on the nature of training will be up to regulators including the Federal Aviation Administration, which did not immediately respond to a request for comment.
+The final decision on the nature of training will be up to regulators including the Federal Aviation Administration.
+The FAA said it will consider Boeing's recommendation but also rely on upcoming tests using pilots from U.S. and foreign airlines.

+Those tests are designed to help regulators determine flight training and emergency procedures, said FAA spokesman Lynn Lunsford.

+"The FAA is following a thorough process, not a set timeline, to ensure that any design modifications to the 737 MAX are integrated with appropriate training and procedures," Lunsford said.

+Boeing had long held that pilots who can fly older 737s only needed a computer course — roughly an hour-long course on a tablet — to fly the Max.
+That helped airlines avoid timely and costly training in simulators.

+Boeing even offered to pay Southwest Airlines a rebate of $1 million per plane if the airline had to train its nearly 10,000 pilots in simulators before they could fly the Max.

-Last year, an FAA technical advisory board recommended only computer-based training.
-Families of victims of the two crashes have lobbied for simulator training, arguing that pilots need to experience changes to the Max in a simulator before they fly passengers.
+Last year, an FAA technical advisory board sided with Boeing and recommended that only computer-based training was needed.
+However, families of victims of the two crashes lobbied for simulator training, arguing that pilots need to experience in a simulator how the Max differs from previous versions of the 737 before they fly passengers.

+It is not clear whether a requirement for simulator training would further delay the return of the Max, which is costing Boeing billions and forcing airlines to cancel thousands of flights.
+About 800 Max jets have been built, and they were expected to become a bigger part of the fleets at many airlines.